RISE 2020 will open to applications in October 2020. Entries are submitted by universities, not by individuals.

 To find out more about pledges, click here.

 Once entry to the showcase has closed, all videos received will be entered into the RISE Awards.
-Judging will take place during the period 15 November – 15 December, during which time videos will remain on the website, and members of the public can continue to pledge support as above.
+While the entries are assessed the videos will remain on the website, and members of the public can continue to pledge support as above.

 - Videos will not be judged on the amount of pledges or support they have received, but only on the criteria below.

-- There are three prize categories: Most Impactful, Most Innovative, and Most Potential.
+- There are four prize categories: Most Impactful, Most Innovative, Most Potential and Most Collaborative.
 The winners of each of these categories will receive a tailor-made package of development opportunities, based around your project and your goals.

 - Winners will be notified by U21 within two weeks of the judging process.
 U21 will then be in touch to set up a meeting with the project team to find out what your goals are, and we’ll go away and come up with prize package that will benefit the whole project team.
 Note that the winners will be required to put together a short report of their experience.